groupvine/gv-api/README.md

 ```

 The above member additions are equivalent to adding members with
 "role" property set to "x" or "Member".
-I.e., if no "role" is field
+I.e., if no "role" field
 is included (either in the "fields" list or a particular member
 object), then ``` "role" : "x"``` is assumed.